Bio2hazard/talis.xivplugin.twintania/README.md

 ###Installation:
 * Download the latest compiled revision @ http://www.chapterfain.com/files/Talis.XIVPlugin.Twintania.zip
+* Right click the zip file in your downloads folder -> Unblock
-* Extract the contents into the PLUGINS folder of your FFXIVAPP.
+* Extract the ZIP file
-* Restart FFXIV-APP
+* Place the "Talis.XIVPlugin.Twintania"-folder into FFXIV-APP's "Plugins"-folder and restart FFXIV-APP.

 **Note:** The first divebomb must be dodged manually.
 The timer & warning sound will help from that point on!